tesplace/odin-recipes/README.md

 Today is the 3th of March.
 10th day of my Full Stack Web Developer journey.

-I'm about the create a Web-Site which will be presenting a *namehere* recipe.
+I'm about the create a Web-Site which will be presenting some recipes.
 I've started with creating this file.
 Let's see how it goes.